enqueuer-land/enqueuer/README.md

 Every publisher has its own properties, depending on its protocol and implementation.
 But, usually, they all have these properties.

 **name**\
-Optional, describes what the publisher is supposed to do.
+Describes what the publisher is supposed to do.

     name: publisher action

+**type**\
+Key tag to identify which publisher will be instantiated

+    type: http

 **payload**\
 Since a publisher usually publishes something, it's very likely you have to set a value here.